 When users reach a site, they should have no problem browsing the menu and finding the information that they need.
 At the official website for the University of Advancing Technology, the top of the page is covered with a large animated display containing floating graphics.

 The floating graphics are clickable links that are difficult to click and slow down the page load speed.
-Innovative designs can be used on a website without making it difficult to navigate.
+Although this is extremely innovative, there are other creative ways to design a website without making it difficult to navigate.
 Instead of using those floating elements as links, the University of Advancing Technology should have focused on creating a menu that is easy to open and browse.

-Many sites include parallax scrolling and embedded video elements that do not overpower the page and limit its navigability.
+Lastly, there are many sites that include parallax scrolling and embedded video elements that do not overpower the page and limit its navigability.

 5. Unreadable Text or Un-clickable Buttons